Licence Checker England

 Does mandatory HMO licensing apply in Bolton Metropolitan Borough Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including Bolton Metropolitan Borough Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to Bolton Metropolitan Borough Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to Bolton Metropolitan Borough Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in Bolton Metropolitan Borough Council?